-Each hybrid termination is protected by a robust protective sleeve (shown below) and ESD plastic bags to prevent damage to the fiber end face.
+- Each hybrid termination is protected by a robust protective sleeve (as shown below) and ESD plastic bags to prevent damage to the fiber end face.

 - Use caution when removing the sleeve.

 - Unwrap the packaging reel

-- Remove tape and cable ties
+- Remove tape and tie wraps

 - Slowly pull off protected sleeve

-- Remove tape ESD plastic bag (only remove the section that is been work on)
+- Untapped and remove ESD plastic bag (only remove the section that is been work on)